-Yesterday (well, since it’s now past midnight, two days ago), Bria turned the big one three.
+Yesterday (well, since it’s now past midnight, two days ago), my oldest daughter turned the big one three.
 Thirteen.
 What has my life come to?
 I am not old enough to have my own teenager!
 I feel like I just finished teenage-hood myself!

-But this post isn’t about me and the way I like to freak out a little whenever my children get older (ESPECIALLY if they insist on becoming teenagers), it’s about my Bria.
+But this post isn’t about me and the way I like to freak out a little whenever my children get older (ESPECIALLY if they insist on becoming teenagers), it’s about my daughter.

 She’s gorgeous.
 Don’t you think?
 Seriously, though, the teenager thing shouldn’t come as all that much of a surprise, since she’s been acting like one already for quite a while.